-Academic documents that are not in English must be translated into a notarized English translation prepared by a service that is certified by the Association of Translators and Interpreters of Ontario (ATIO).
+Academic documents that are not in English must be translated into a notarized English translation prepared by a service in Ontario/Canada that is certified by the Association of Translators and Interpreters of Ontario (ATIO).

 Information is available on our website and through phone or email.
 OACETT reviews its information annually for accuracy and readability.